Sweepstakes casino status in Alaska is unsettled.

 Material legal or operator-availability changes we surfaced while updating this page.

-We verify Alaska availability through direct account registration testing from Alaska-based connections and review operator terms for state exclusions.
-Due to Alaska's unique geography, we also confirm that platforms do not impose regional restrictions within the state.
+We review Alaska availability through operator-published state exclusions, state-law sources, and source records.
+Due to Alaska's unique geography, we also check whether platforms publish regional restrictions within the state.

 These are the same editorial steps SweepState uses before revising state-availability conclusions.